Generation gap: Distinguishing generation gaps

 There are several ways to make distinctions between generations.
 For example, names are given to major groups (Silent Generation, baby boomers, Generation X, millennials, Generation Z, Generation Alpha, and Generation Beta) and each generation sets its own trends and has its own cultural impact.

 Language use

-It can be distinguished by the differences in their language use.
+Generations can be distinguished by the differences in their language use.
 The generation gap has created a parallel gap in language that can be difficult to communicate across.
 This issue is one visible throughout society, creating complications within day-to-day communication at home, in the workplace, and in schools.
 As new generations seek to define themselves as something apart from the old, they adopt new lingo and slang, allowing a generation to create a sense of division from the previous one.
-This is a visible gap between generations we see every day.
-"Man's most important symbol is his language and through this language, he defines his reality."
-Generation Alpha for reference have a very extensive list of slangs which might not make any sense to other generations.

 Slang

 Slang is an ever-changing set of colloquial words and phrases that speakers use to establish or reinforce social identity or cohesiveness within a group or with a trend in society at large.
 As each successive generation of society struggles to establish its own unique identity among its predecessors it can be determined that generational gaps provide a large influence over the continual change and adaptation of slang.
 As slang is often regarded as an ephemeral dialect, a constant supply of new words is required to meet the demands of the rapid change in characteristics.
 And while most slang terms maintain a fairly brief duration of popularity, slang provides a quick and readily available vernacular screen to establish and maintain generational gaps in a societal context.